aspauldingcode/JBudget/PLAN.md

   - Data: immutable transaction snapshots
   - GUI: none
   - Deliverable: Modern immutable models alongside classic OOP types.
+  - Micro-Exercises:
+    - Define the `TxRecord` sealed interface and the three record implementations.
+    - Write a converter from `Transaction` to `TxRecord` and back where applicable.
+    - Use a `switch` on `TxRecord` type to format a line of output.

 ### Week 13 — Pattern Matching, Switch Expressions, Text Blocks
   - Package: `week13_pattern_matching_textblocks`